Guidance on planning obligations following the introduction of the Community Infrastructure Levy and the adoption of the Lambeth Local Plan 2015.

 The London Housing Supplementary Planning Guidance (March 2016) defines zero carbon homes as homes forming part of major development applications where the residential element of the application achieves at least a 35 per cent reduction in regulated carbon dioxide emissions (beyond Part L Building Regulations 2013) on-site (in line with London Plan Policy 5.2B).
 The remaining regulated carbon dioxide emissions, to 100 per cent, are to be off-set through a cash in lieu contribution to be ring fenced to secure delivery of carbon dioxide savings elsewhere (in line with London Plan Policy 5.2E).

-In Lambeth, contributions will be set at £1,800 per tonne of carbon, which represents £60 per tonne over a period of 30 years.
-The Mayor’s Housing Standards Review Viability Assessment May 2015 indicated that contributions set at this level would not compromise housing viability.
+In Lambeth, contributions will be set at £2,850 per tonne of carbon, which represents £95 per tonne over a period of 30 years.
+This requirement has been assessed within the London Plan Viability Assessment (2017) to confirm that contributions set at this level would not compromise scheme viability.

 The funds secured by the council will be ring-fenced to deliver carbon emissions savings elsewhere in the borough and will be secured through Section 106 legal agreements.